tattle-made/Uli/browser-extension/plugin/scripts/2023-12-21-slur-metadata/README.md

 ## Metadata Annotations for Slur List

-All the metadata annotations and a few new slur contributions are present in the `data.csv` file.
+All the metadata annotations and a few new slur contributions are present in the `slur_list.csv` file.
-These are the columns of the `data.csv` file.
+These are the columns of the `slur_list.csv` file.

 ```
 Slur Word